blakegarretson/essentials/main.md

 - [Adobe Acrobat Reader](https://get.adobe.com/reader/): The original PDF viewer.
 While not my first choice, I always install it just in case because it is the gold standard PDF reader.
 However, the interface has become bloated over the years and many of the tools require you to upgrade for access to the premium features.
 Pro-tip: the mark-up/annotation capabilities are hidden under View➞Tools➞Comment .
     - For a lighter-weight solution to reading and marking up PDFs on Mac, it’s hard to beat [Skim](https://skim-app.sourceforge.io/).
 While being fast and free, it is still has plenty of features. **(Mac)**

-## eBook Utilities
+## eBook Readers & Utilities

 - [Calibre](http://calibre-ebook.com/): All-in-one ebook manager.
 Whatever you need to do to/with an ebook, this will do it.
 It organizes, converts, downloads covers, etc..
 Absolutely indispensable if you have a non-DRM ebook collection.
 With plug-ins you can even strip DRM to backup your purchases.
-- [FBReader](https://fbreader.org) is a cross-platform ebook reader with a nice clean interface that stays out of the way.
-It’s simple, but it still has all the customization you need to make it look exactly how you like it .
-The real killer feature is the “book network”.
-It uses your Google Drive to store books and sync progress and bookmarks across platforms.
-If you read from multiple devices, this is a huge bonus, although this can occasionally be buggy.
+- [Readest](https://readest.com) is an open-source cross-platform ebook reader with a nice clean interface that supports syncing your progress, notes, and highlights across all your devices.
+It looks great, works great, and it works on every device I own.
+Just a heads up, there are paid service tiers if you want cloud storage of your books or AI features, but for me the free tier has everything I want.
+For free I can store my books in my iCloud drive, and Readest tracks my progress and picks up where I left off regardless of which device I use.
-    - The honorable mention on Windows goes to [Sumatra PDF](https://www.sumatrapdfreader.org/free-pdf-reader.html)  because it is a convenient all-in-one reader for PDF, EPUB, MOBI, CBR, CBZ, CHM, and XPS.
-While Sumatra might not be the best solution for ebooks or comics, it’s handy to have around, and some ebooks even look better in Sumatra (usually because of font rendering). **(Windows)**
+    - My second choice for a general purpose cross-platform ebook reader is [FBReader](https://fbreader.org).
+Compared to Readest, FBReader's interface feels less refined and dated in some ways.
+Having said that,  it still has all the customization you need to make the text look exactly how you like it, and it can use your Google Drive to store books and sync progress and bookmarks across platforms (although syncing can occasionally be buggy).

 ## Markup Conversion/Publishing